 In 1994 I sailed round Britain in my 1911 pilot cutter Hirta to make a series for BBC2 called Island Race.
 Accompanying me were John McCarthy, the Beirut hostage, and Sandi Toksvig, comedienne.

-It is still possible to http://shoorayner.com/real-levitra-online-without-prescription obtain an old VHS video of the series.
-The images of the boat, shot by some great cameramen who were a pleasure to work with, are special.
+It is no longer possible to obtain a video of the series.
+It’s a shame as the images of the boat, shot by some great cameramen, who were a pleasure to work with, are special.
 This one was taken during the circumnavigation.
 She’s somewhere in the Western Isles and has got a real bone in her teeth.